-John Meigs, Jr., MD, FAAFP, a family physician in Centreville, Alabama, is president-elect of the American Academy of Family Physicians.
-Previously, he served four years as speaker and three years as vice speaker of the AAFP’s governing body, the Congress of Delegates.
+John Meigs, Jr., MD, FAAFP, a family physician in Centreville, Alabama, is president of the American Academy of Family Physicians.
+Previously, he served one year as president-elect, four years as speaker and three years as vice speaker of the AAFP’s governing body, the Congress of Delegates.
 The AAFP represents 124,900 physicians and medical students nationwide.
-Meigs was elected to the position by the Congress of Delegates during the organization’s annual meeting.

-As president-elect of the AAFP, Meigs advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As president of the AAFP, Meigs advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

 Meigs was in private practice in Centreville, Alabama, his hometown, from 1982 to 2013.
 In 2013, he merged with another practice to become a part of Bibb Medical Associates, which is housed in a clinic at Bibb Medical Center, a 25-bed rural hospital in Centreville.
 He also serves as chief of staff at Bibb Medical Center.

-An active member of his community, Meigs serves as a member of the Brent Civitan Club.
+An active member of his community, Meigs serves on the Board of Directors of Distinguished Young Women of Bibb County, a scholarship program for high school senior girls.
+He was president of that organization from 1995 to 2015.
 In 2004, he was named Bibb County Citizen of the Year by the Kiwanis Club of Centreville.

-Meigs earned his undergraduate degree from the University of Alabama, Tuscaloosa, and his medical degree from the University of South Alabama, Mobile.
+Meigs earned his Bachelor of Science degree in chemistry from the University of Alabama, Tuscaloosa, and his medical degree from the University of South Alabama, Mobile.
 He completed his family medicine residency at the University of Alabama Birmingham Selma Family Practice Residency Program in Selma, Alabama, where he also served as chief resident.

-He is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.
+Meigs is board certified by the American Board of Family Medicine.
+He has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.